 e-ticketing on Green Line train from Islamabad to Karachi

 Karachi to get Green Line bus service by end-2017

 Karachi may have Yellow Line bus service in 2 years

-According to a conservative estimate by PriceWaterhouseCooper (PwC), Pakistan (now at 26) will be 15th largest economy by GDP (PPP) in 2050.
+According to another conservative estimate by PriceWaterhouseCooper (PwC), Pakistan (now at 24) will be 16th largest economy by GDP (PPP) in 2050.